I am a speech scientist with large experience on speech

 page has my list of publications with copies of the papers.
 I also

-have professional profiles on
+have professional profiles on and

 I have been involved in the open source CMU Sphinx